williaz/TechRefresher/Core_Spring.md

 ### What is @Query used for?
 - to provide Spring Data with the query that should be performed.
+- Queries annotated to the query method take precedence over queries defined using **@NamedQuery** or named queries declared in **orm.xml**.
 - allows for running **native queries** by setting the nativeQuery flag to true
+  - **can't use Sort, but Pageable**: Spring Data JPA does not currently support dynamic sorting for native queries, because it would have to manipulate the actual query declared, which it cannot do reliably for native SQL.
+You can, however, use native queries for pagination by specifying the count query yourself
 - By default, Spring Data JPA uses position-based parameter binding(?1), but you can use @Param annotation to give a method parameter a concrete name and bind the name in the query(:name)
 ```
   @Query(value = "SELECT * FROM USERS WHERE EMAIL_ADDRESS = ?1", nativeQuery = true)